Frequently Asked Questions

 The unit tests suck.

 That’s not a question.
 In porting to Core, much of the controller-level unit testing didn’t come along, and it needs a lot of refactoring.
-Ideally, there shouldn’t be so much logic in the controllers, but there is still a lot there.
+Ideally, there shouldn’t be so much logic in the controllers, but there is still some there.

 What’s the release roadmap?

-It has generally been my intention to keep up with the latest .NET framework versions, which are now reliably annual.
+It has generally been my intention to keep up with the latest .NET framework versions, which are now reliably annual and released later in the year.
 You can check the issue tracker for stuff currently in flight.
-I expect refinement after all of the new features of v19 get some reasonable use, and fewer big bang features.
+While v19 had a lot of big bang features with a large blast radius, that seems less likely going forward.

 Can I contribute?